ocliamd/UOCIS322-P3/README.md

 This way you can run the tests, run another script, and really experiment with what goes on inside your container.

-## Tasks

-* Familiarize yourself with `flask_vocab.py` and `flask_minijax.py` by running them separately.
-You need to understand them to do this project.

-* Your task is to replace the form interaction (in `flask_vocab.py`) with AJAX interaction on each keystroke using `flask_minijax.py`.

-* Revise `Dockerfile`.

-* As always, submit your `credentials.ini` through Canvas.
-It should contain your name and git repo URL.

-* As always, revise the README file.

 ## FAQ
 ### What is `src`?